IBM/create-and-deploy-memcached-operator-using-go/README.md

   return ctrl.Result{Requeue: true}, nil
 ```

-For improved readability, the deployment definition has been placed in a different function called `deploymentForMemcached`.
+For improved readability, the deployment definition has been placed in a different function called [`deploymentForMemcached`](https://github.ibm.com/TT-ISV-org/operator/blob/main/artifacts/memcached_controller.go#L134).
 This function includes the pod runtime specs (ports, startup command, image name), and the `Memcached.Spec.Size` value to determine how many replicas should be deployed.
-This function returns the deployment resource i.e. a Kubernetes object (which by definition implements the Object interface).
+This function returns the deployment resource i.e. a Kubernetes object.

 ```go
 func (r *MemcachedReconciler) deploymentForMemcached(m *cachev1alpha1.Memcached) *appsv1.Deployment {